cocolinx/som_examples/button/README.md

 # Example: Button

-This is a simple Button Example for CocoLinx device.
+This is a simple Button trigger Example for CocoLinx device.

 -----
 ### Setup